ERP - Instructor Guidelines

 - Keep a clear pathway near door, and reception area.

-- Have clients wipe down props and mats at the end of class.
+- Have clients wipe down all equipment at the end of class.

 - Provide physical touch/feedback at least once to every client present, unless a client has specifically requested not to be touched.